Gold Price Forecast 2026 & 2027: Analyst Targets & Outlook

 Should I buy gold now or wait for a dip?

-Most analysts — including Wells Fargo, who explicitly recommend “buying the dip” — advise against trying to time the market.
+Most analysts — including Wells Fargo and UBS, who explicitly recommend “buying the dip” — advise against trying to time the market.
 Pound-cost averaging (making regular monthly purchases regardless of price) smooths your entry point and removes the emotional element from the decision.
-The structural drivers of record central bank buying (244 tonnes in Q1 2026 alone), strong ETF demand, and de-dollarisation suggest meaningful price support, though the spring 2026 pullback shows the path is not one-way.
+The structural drivers of record central bank buying (a record 45% plan to add gold next year) and de-dollarisation suggest meaningful price support, though 2026's two-way ETF flows and gold's worst quarter since 2013 show the path is not one-way.
 Starting with £100–500/month into a gold ETF or monthly coin purchase is a practical approach for most UK investors.

 What could cause gold prices to fall further?

-Gold has already corrected sharply from its January peak — spot is down roughly 19% from the $5,589 all-time high after the March drop and a soft spring.
-From here, the World Gold Council's “Reflation Return” scenario warns of a further 5–20% drop to roughly $3,360–$3,990/oz if pro-growth policies reduce safe-haven demand, and Citi's base case sees gold grinding lower through 2026.
-Near-term risks include a stronger US dollar, higher real yields if the Fed delays rate cuts, easing geopolitical tensions, or record prices suppressing physical demand in India and other price-sensitive markets.
+Gold has already corrected sharply from its January peak — spot is down roughly 25% from the $5,595 all-time high after its worst quarter since 2013.
+From here, the World Gold Council's “Reflation Return” scenario warns of a further 5–20% drop to roughly $3,360–$3,990/oz if pro-growth policies reduce safe-haven demand, and Deutsche Bank sees a $3,800 floor on three to four Fed hikes.
+Near-term risks include a stronger US dollar, higher real yields as the Fed stays hawkish (its June dot plot largely priced out 2026 cuts, with nine of eighteen officials seeing a hike), easing geopolitical tensions, or record prices suppressing physical demand in India and other price-sensitive markets.
 The corrections so far demonstrate that volatility remains significant even when the structural bull thesis is intact.

 Related Analysis